It’s Not Your Fault if He’s Abusive

 This one is subtle, so I ask you to pay attention as the potential for abuse always leaves signs.
 Signs you can miss if not paying attention.

-This is not always an indicator of abuse but signs of a relationship that would not be a healthy one.
+It’s not always an indicator of abuse but signs of a relationship that would not be a healthy one.

 However, occasionally things happen that leave a little hurt or what I call a pinch.
 Something didn’t exactly feel good.